Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 	file:C:/Program Files/Git/mingw64/etc/gitconfig credential.helper=manager
 	```

-1. The only global configuration variables that *must* be defined are your name and e-mail address.
+1. The only global configuration variables that *must* be defined are `user.name` and `user.email`.
 Both are required for commits; neither is present in the output above.
 Git tries to guess these based on your user name and your computer's name and DNS domain, but then it complains every time you make a commit.
 Rightly so, because its guess is almost always wrong.

 	If the output from `git config --show-origin --list` does *not* include variables named `user.name` and `user.email`, use the following commands to create them, replacing USER_NAME with your name and USER_EMAIL with your e-mail address: